matthewtownson/Python_KD4014/_episodes/13-numpy.md

 The output tells us that `data` currently refers to an N-dimensional array, the functionality for which is provided by the NumPy library.
-These data correspond to arthritis patients' inflammation.
-The rows are the individual patients, and the columns are their daily inflammation measurements.
+The rows are the individual samples, and the columns are the absorption at each wavelength.

 > ## Data Type
 >